10 Things to Love About Being Self Employed

 Our recent Contingent Labor Imperative study found that most companies have increased their use of independents over the past few years, and 76% say they plan on increasing use of this talent pool even more over the next 18 months.

-While going independent is a great opportunity to increase your income, the large majority (77%) of independents say that doing something they love is ultimately more important than making money.
+While going independent is a great opportunity to increase your income, many independents say that doing something they love is ultimately more important than making money.
 When you break down the reasons, it’s a no-brainer: more passion equals more productivity.
 When you feel a personal connection to your work, it’s natural to put in more hours in a day.

 Finding the right balance can be a journey of self-discovery, but it’s an effort you’ll thank yourself for in the end.

 Find your ideal work-life balance